kasrasadeghi/cornerstone/docs/lisp-thoughts.md

 Common Lisp's `(gensym)` is a significantly simpler approach.
 Looking at the same thing implemented with `syntax-rules` is very daunting.
-The most compelling argument for macros with `syntax-rules`, called *hygienic* macros, is that they are guaranteed to not pollute outer closures.
+The most compelling argument for macros with `syntax-rules`, called *hygienic* macros, is that they are guaranteed to not pollute outer closures or obtain pollution from outer closures.
 Because Scheme is a Lisp 1, if you modify some function name that the macro happens to use internally, you have to rename it so that it is "colored" as using the global scheme version of the function names.
 - see [hygiene-versus gensym](http://community.schemewiki.org/?hygiene-versus-gensym)

 In Common Lisp, you have different utilities for modifying